Puerto Vallarta Retreat Intensives

 - yogasutra I.XIV

-Inward exploration, contemplation, study and reflection.
+Inward exploration, contemplation, study and reflection in the heart of Puerto Vallarta, Mexico.

 We welcome you to join us for a fruitful practice week or two together.